dondestefano/mixologic/README.md

 ## Description

-The application is built with Kotlin(1.4.31) and using Firebase(8.4.3).
+The application is built with Kotlin(1.4.31), using Firebase(22.1.1) for database handling and Room(2.3.0) for cache storage.

 Full list of dependencies and packages used can be found in './app/build.gradle'.